I am learning, applying and testing new and established sustainable and organic viticultural practices.

 Banana Peel Biofertilizer

-I am testing a hypothesis that organic banana peels, in both a solid and liquid form, can add vital plant nutrients to the soil, including phosphorous, potassium, calcium and nitrogen.
-I will report the results in my university thesis in June 2024.
+I am testing a hypothesis that organic banana peels, in both a solid and liquid form, can improve vine vigor and add vital plant nutrients to the soil.
+The results were published in my thesis.

 The 500P is a biodynamic technique for fertilizing and soil conditioning.
 The cow horns are stuffed with dung, buried for six months and then dug up.
 The compost is then mixed with water and sprayed on the soil to improve microorganism populations.